Tony Hsieh, CEO and Chief Happiness Officer of Zappos.com (courtesy of Sunni Brown)

 One of the choice employers in the US, Zappos has also piloted holacracy as a HR strategy.

 Radical Management Strategies from Zappos

 - Paying brand-new employees US$2,000 to quit if they feel that the job is not right.

 - Allowing customers to return their goods one full year after their purchase (and paying for all shipping costs too!)

-– Creating one of the flattest organisation in history, where employees could tell the CEO what he should do with his money!
+- Creating one of the flattest organisation in history (the term for it is Holacracy), one where employees could tell the CEO what he should do with his money!

 More recently, Zappos was sold off to Amazon for a princely sum of US$928 million in total under pressure from its VCs.
-Fortunately, its charismatic chief Hsieh still helms the ship while Amazon promised that it wouldn’t interfere with Zappos in any way.
+Fortunately, its charismatic chief Hsieh would still helm the ship while Amazon promised that it wouldn’t interfere with Zappos in any way.

-What are the secrets of success at Zappos?
-How has it succeeded while many web-based B2C firms have failed (often spectacularly)?
+What are the secrets of corporate success at Zappos?
+How has it succeeded while many web-based B2C e-commerce firms have failed (often spectacularly)?

 At Zappos, CULTURE is the number one strategy.
 Employee engagement is way up there on the priority list, and this is why Zappos is considered as one of the best companies in the world to work for.

 Adopting the mantra “Your Culture is Your Brand“, cultural consciousness is deeply embodied by every single member of the team.
 It is also encapsulated in its Core Values which are openly shared for all to see.
 These are namely: